Zotman03/Zotman03/README.md

 My interests are Artificial intelligence / Machine Learning / Virtual Reality.
 I want to study more in the field of intelligence system.
 I wonder how AI can be applied to other fields of computer science

-I am currently working on three projects (Virtual Reality and Education, Large Language Model and Judicial Fariness, Computer Network)
+I am currently working on three projects (Virtual Reality and Education, Large Language Model and Judicial Fariness, and Domain Name System)

 [Personal Website (Still working on it:))](https://ningzhenglin.github.io)
 <!--